VBThree/Backend/README.md

 ## Install

 Installing processes of our project is simple.
-After clonning this repository, just run the following command.
+After cloning this repository, just run the following command.

 ```sh
 npm install